-Relating to Survey Announcements/The National Association of Broadcasters (NAB) is "...concerned with the effects of the practice. engaged by some stations of exhorting the public to cooperate with radio ratings surveys" in progress.
+Relating to Survey Announcements/The National Association of Broadcasters (NAB) is in progress.

-The Electronic Media Rating Council (EMRC) opposes "... any attempt by stations to exhort the public to cooperate with radio audience measurement services whether over the air or by any other means, and recommends to syndicated audience measurement services that the practice be discouraged because of its possible biasing effects."
-The EMRC has amended its minimum standards to define Survey Announcements as biasing.
+The Electronic Media Rating Council (EMRC) opposes "...any attempt by stations to exhort the public to cooperate with radio audience measurement services whether over the air or by any other means, and recommends to syndicated audience measurement services that the practice be discouraged because of its possible biasing effects."
+The EMRC has amended its minimum standards to define Survey Announcements as biasing

-The American Association of Advertising Agencies (AAAA) "...opposes any attempt in any medium to exhort the public to cooperate with any audience measurement survey by call ing attention to such research by any means."
+The American Association of Advertising Agencies (AAAA) "...opposes any attempt in any medium to exhort the public to cooperate with any audience measurement survey by calling attention to such research by any means.

-ing attention to such research by any means."
-The Arbitron Radio Advisory Council has reiterated its "... continuing opposition to rating bias in the form of on-air survey announcements" and "off-air announcements that call attention to the scheduled survey dates or diary methodology.
-This opposition includes direct mail, newspapers, or... advertising."
+The Arbitron Radio Advisory Council has reiterated its "...continuing opposition to rating bias in the form of on-air survey announcements" and "off-air announcements that call attention to the scheduled survey dates or diary methodology.
+This opposition includes direct mail, newspapers, or... advertising.